MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: Appendix

 \subsection{Speed of each component}

 We report the inference time for each component in Table \ref{tab:speed_component}, with all measurements taken on an NVIDIA A100.
 The \textbf{Base} model, which includes only the Masked Transformer with Residual layers and Decoder (without any spatial control signal module), has an inference time of 0.35 second.
-The \textbf{Motion Control Model} is highly efficient, requiring only 0.24 seconds for inference.
-The \textbf{Codebook Editing} and \textbf{Logits Editing} components take 24.65 seconds and 46.5 seconds, respectively.
-In total, the \textbf{ControlMM-Accurate} model has a generation time of 71.73 seconds.
-Note that this setting is using 100 steps of \textbf{Codebook Editing} for 10 iterations and 600 steps of \textbf{Logits Editing}.
+The \textbf{Logits Regularizer} is highly efficient, requiring only 0.24 seconds for inference.
+The \textbf{Logits Optimization} takes 24.65 seconds for unmasking step 1-9 and 46.5 seconds in the last step, respectively.
+In total, the \textbf{MaskControl-Accurate} model has a generation time of 71.73 seconds.
+Note that this setting is using 100 iterations of \textbf{Logits Optimization} for 1-9 steps and 600 iterations of the last step.